alexwlchan/alexwlchan.net/src/_drafts/new-archive.md

 ---

 Late last night, I pushed an update to the archive pages for this blog.
-On Twitter I teased this as a ["design refresh"][tease] but it might be more accurate to call it a "first design" -- a scrolling list of text links barely counts as a design.
+On Twitter I teased this as a ["design refresh"][tease] but it might be more accurate to call it a "first design" -- the scrolling list of text links I had previously barely counts as a design.

 [tease]: https://twitter.com/alexwlchan/status/1532029536258465795

-If you click [the "posts" link in the header](/best-of/), you'll see something quite different to what was there yesterday:
+If you click [the "posts" link in the header](/best-of/), you'll see something quite different to yesterday:

 <style>
   img {